 Developing an effective marketing program to support the sales effort often poses a substantial challenge for sales and marketing executives.
-A lot of time, money and resources are often wasted on ineffective or incorrect marketing efforts - which are out of alignment with sales.
+A lot of time, money and resources are often wasted on ineffective or incorrect marketing efforts - which are out of alignment with the sales effort.

-Many of the techniques for developing marketing plans and activities were created in a slower, pre-web era.
+Many of the techniques for developing marketing plans and activities were created in a slower, pre-social media era.
 With

 conduct real-time market (buyer) research simultaneously with selling

 activities.
 This is not as difficult as it seems, and if you use a diagnostic approach (that is, you listen more than you assume).
 This approach will help

 you design a marketing program based on exactly the results you want to achieve, which is

 duplicating your current sales wins.